 The little girl who subconsciously identified with the “oppressed princess” role will project the “hero/prince” role onto any boyfriends she has as she gets older.
 However, these males were not programmed by these movies, and thus don’t fit that role very well.
 In fact, any boyfriend or husband to the female, who subconsciously identified with the princess role, will most likely grow to resent this woman and complain that she is too “high maintenance”.
 Well, duh, she’s been programmed to be that way!
 This sets a girl up for a big disappointment that occurs in the unconscious mind when she subconsciously recognizes that her mate can never fulfill the role of “hero/prince”.
 This will cause a form of cognitive dissonance that the grown woman will not be able to identify, and thus, she will not be able to address or resolve the issue at heart, if she seeks psychological help.
 The end result of all of this unrealistic programming is depression, among other mental health issues.

 If you can get children to mistrust their parents (especially on a subconscious level they cannot recognize), this makes it easier to program them using the media.
 By the way, this subconscious programming of little children to mistrust their parents is reinforced when they realize the parents have been lying to them about Santa, the Easter Bunny, and the Tooth fairy.
-Again, this happens on a subconscious level, which makes it all the more insidious and hard to correct, once the damage has been done.
+Again, this happens on a subconscious level, which makes it all the more insidious and difficult to correct, once the damage has been done.
 It is easier to program a person who lacks foundational values.
 This is accomplished as a result of the child being somewhat cut-off from a parent’s protective instinct due to the subconscious lack of trust caused by these movies, as well as certain TV shows.
 How does one deprogram a child that has had the princess programming reinforced throughout their childhood via the umpteen million Disney princess products on the market (mentioned above)?
 If a parent tries to raise awareness about the issue to the child, the child is not going to admit that they identify with the Disney princess, or Bart or Lisa Simpson for that matter, because it is not in the conscious mind.
 The fact that it is done on a subconscious level is what makes it work so well.
+People quickly deny it is real precisely because they are unconscious of it.

 With these programs in the subconscious mind, triggers can be used to bring this programming to bear in multiple ways.
 Take the shopping addict for example.
 Could that be a subconscious reaction to princess programming?
 How about addiction in general?
 What about hoarding?
 Overeating or eating disorders?
 I already mentioned depression.
 These mental health issues support an industry already in place: Psychiatric medicine, i.e. pharmaceutical drugs.
 I feel that many disorders that people suffer are caused by programming, to keep a whole industry running, thereby making a small portion of the population very wealthy from other people’s suffering, without actually curing anything.
 The only real way to cure some of these issues, in my opinion, is with deprogramming.
 Most psychiatrists and psychologists out there barely even admit programming exists, much less want to cure it.
 One begins to see a vicious cycle going on with all of this.